The Theory of Knowledge Exhibition

 Written by Tim Woods

 Tim’s work to support students led to IBMastery--the best resources and support for IB students.
-After 17 years teaching and training around the world, Tim is now available to help you with private tutoring every day.
-Click here to work with him (i.e. for your TOK Exhibition, your TOK Essay, your EE or help with the Common App essay or Personal Statement).
+After 20+ years teaching and training around the world, Tim is now available to help you with private tutoring every day.
+Click here to work with him (i.e. for your TOK Exhibition, your TOK Essay, your EE, your English IO or your College Application Essay).